Tips + Tricks

 When a sofa's seat height is really off, taller folks can feel as though they are simply squatting instead of sitting, while those on the shorter side might find their legs dangling above the floor.

 A general rule is that the deeper the seat depth, the lower the seat height needs to be and vice versa.
-Seat heights on modern comfortable couches can vary, but a standard range is typically between 15" and 20" from the floor to the top of the cushion, with an average range falling between 17" to 18".
+Sofa seat heights can vary, but a standard range is typically between 15" and 29" from the floor to the top of the cushion, with an average range falling between 17" to 18".

 TIP #3